Citybus Route 12A

 Citybus route 12A is a bus route on Hong Kong Island.
-Operated by Citybus, it is a loop route originating from Admiralty (Tamar Street), passing through Cotton Tree Drive, MacDonnell Road, Kennedy Road and Central before returning to Admiralty.
+Operated by Citybus, it is a loop routing ating from Admiralty (Tamar Street), passing through Cotton Tree Drive, MacDonnell Road, Kennedy Road and Central before returning to Admiralty.

 The route was first operated by China Motor Bus from its introduction in 1961 until it was suspended in 1987 due to declining ridership.
 Following its suspension, Citybus expressed its interest in reopening the route to the Hong Kong government.
 The government ultimately decided to open a tender to determine the route's operator despite the opposition of existing bus operators in the market, which was eventually won by Citybus.
 Route 12A restarted operations on 11 September 1991, and became Citybus' first franchised bus route.